Learning4tech/prompt-depolarization/README.md

 2. **Self-Expression and Other-Acceptance**: Evaluating the influence of AI on personal expression and acceptance of differing viewpoints.
 3. **Conversational Dynamics**: Monitoring shifts in conversations prompted by AI interventions.

+## Instructions and Guides
+- **Jupyter**: Collection of Jupyter Notebooks containing the instructions for running the process.
+- **Jupyter Installation and Usage**: Installation Guide for Jupyter Notebooks
+- **Generative AI Impact Analysis Framework**: The workflow to do this research.
+- **Social Media Scrappers**: Installation Guide for several social media scrappers

+- **Python**: Folder with instructions on specific uses of Python.
+- **Python Tweepy Installation Guide**: Tweepy Installation Guide

 ## Installation

 Clone the repository: